brownplt/pyret-lang/pyret.org/pyret-frog/_src/tour/index.md

 To make this warning go away, you need to add at least one test.
 The simplest way to add a test to a Pyret program is to use a `check:` block and a testing assertion.
-Here's a simple where block that uses the `is` assertion:
+Try running the following:

     check:
       "Ahoy " + "world!" is "Ahoy world!"